As a Prius owner, I have learned a lot about how to troubleshoot any issues that might arise. Luckily, I'm willing to

 If you use your Prius to supply electricity, you keep the high-voltage battery charged by occasionally starting the internal combustion engine to generate electricity by using the electric motor.
 This way, the Prius never drains its battery too low and can run for a long period of time on a full tank of gas.
-How long depends on how much energy is being demanded from the inverter.
+How long depends on how much energy is being demanded by the inverter.

 I haven't directly tested how much energy, in terms of amps or watts, the DC-DC converter can crank out at 14 volts DC, but a quick look at that red cover over the positive battery terminal will show a 120-amp rating.
 Now that doesn't mean you can or should be pulling 120 amps or 1440 watts constantly.
 Others who have installed an inverter in a Toyota Prius say they imposed a limit on themselves of no more than 80-100 amps, to avoid causing any damage to the inverter or the car's electronics.

 One last thing that should be said: the amount of current or amps taken out of the high voltage battery may seem very low compared how much power is actually being used by the inverter.
 That's not a trick or false reading.
 Since the high voltage battery has a much higher voltage (200+ volts) than the 12-volt battery, it takes fewer amps at a higher voltage to equal the same amount of energy.

 For example, let's say I need 200 watts, which I can get that from either a 200-volt source or a 12-volt source.
 Actual voltages can fluctuate, but we'll stick with these two for the sake of simplicity.
 Watts are determined by voltage times amps.

 - At 200 volts, that 200 watts require 1 amp of current (200 watts divided by 200 volts = 1 amp).